– Agent Sessions Day on Feb 19th

 Host a private extension marketplace

-The private marketplace enables enterprises to self-host and distribute extensions within their organization to meet organizational security and compliance requirements.
-The private marketplace integrates with the VS Code extensions experience, giving users easy discovery and automatic updates of private extensions.
+The private marketplace enables enterprises to self-host and distribute extensions within their organization to meet security and compliance requirements.
+The private marketplace integrates with the VS Code extensions experience, giving users discovery and automatic updates of private extensions.

 Connecting from VS Code Server or VS Code for the Web is not supported.